Wednesday, 21 October 2020

 At Jill's insistence, Chris and Sheva move on to hunt down Wesker and Excella.
 Excella is cornered first, and she ends up being infected by the Uroboros Virus, a new strain based on the Progenitor virus and the source of the worm-like monsters they've seen earlier in the game.
 Wesker betrays Excella and leaves her behind to die, and she mutates into a gigantic Uroboros mutant that gets taken out by the heroes.
 Wesker monologues about his desire to become god after wiping out most of humanity with Uroboros.
 Jill tells Chris and Sheva about the weakness of the Uroboros carriers -- they require a regular dose of a serum called PG67A/W to keep in control of their parasite, and overdoses of this antidote will kill them.

 Chris and Sheva hunt Wesker through the wilderness, eventually arriving at a hangar where Wesker is ready to unleash planes with plague-carrying missiles over the planet.
 During the ensuing battle, Wesker is weakened by an injection of the serum, and the battle continues in Wesker's main bomber plane where he's about to unleash Uroboros globally.
 After being injected with the serum yet again and blasted out of an airhole, Wesker falls into a volcano, although not before an attempt at dragging Sheva down with him.
-Wesker survies, however, and merges with an intact Uroboros missile and goes insane, ranting as he fights Chris and Sheva.
-Ultimately, Wesker is defeated via helicopter misslies and sent tumbling into magma, while Chris and Sheva are saved by their BSAA ally from earlier in the game, Josh.
+Wesker survives, however, and merges with an intact Uroboros missile and goes insane, ranting as he fights Chris and Sheva.
+Ultimately, Wesker is defeated via helicopter missiles and sent tumbling into magma, while Chris and Sheva are saved by their BSAA ally from earlier in the game, Josh.
 The end, until the next game!

 Majini (and Type 2-3 Plagas)

 The basic enemy this time around, the counterpart to the 'Ganado' of Resident Evil 4, is the Majini (the Swahili plural form of 'jinn', or roughly 'evil spirit').
 Which means that just like the Ganado, they basically look like regular villagers that try and murder you with guns or clubs or spears or whatever they have nearby.
 These guys are infected by a modified version of Las Plagas, known as 'Type 2' or 'Type 3' Plagas.
-Interestingly, this is done by splicing Las Plagas with leech DNA which gives it a faster time of taking over the host -- which, if you remember RE4, the Plagas in Leon Kennedy's body taking an entire day to take him over ends up giving him enough time to murder roughly one thousand Ganados and dismantle the Illuminados.
+Interestingly, this is done by splicing Las Plagas with leech DNA which gives it a faster time of taking over the host.
+The Type 2 Plagas has to apparently be administered while the parasite was already matured, so instead of injecting an egg into the bloodstream, Tricell's agents just force-fed the villagers matured Plagas parasites... but at least they take over their host within minutes (instead of a whole day like what happened to Leon Kennedy), and are not weakened by sunlight.

 Cephalo

 Far, far cooler than 'hey, look at these angry people, but they are big' minibosses are these variants, which are the equivalent to the alphabet head-replacing Plaga.
 The Cephalo ("head", obviously) here is first seen via a plot-relevant character called Allison, and... and it's basically a combination of Plaga A and Plaga B from Resident Evil 4, huh?
-We've got a giant swarm of centipede-esque legs twitching where the Cephalo has burst out of the neck, but instead of an insectoid parasite head we get just this huge mass of tentacles ending in a creepy tumourous flesh-club.
+We've got a giant swarm of centipede-esque legs twitching where the Cephalo has burst out of the neck, but instead of an insectoid parasite head we get just this huge mass of tentacles ending in a creepy tumourous flesh-club that writhes around.
 It sure is a flesh-beast, but I honestly kind of prefer the more unique look of (again) the previous game's Plagas or even this game's 'Hatchling' Plagas in terms of visual design.
 Still, a pretty cool extrapolation of RE4's Plagas.

 Duvalia

 Duvalia is created by Type 3 Plaga, and is named after a genus of South African milkweed.
 Instead of merely replacing the head, the Duvalia Plaga basically causes the entire upper half of the body to burst open into, well, this abomination resembling its namesake flower.
-It's a bit hard to see what's going on, but they've basically became sort of like a giant flesh-flower, and can use its petals to 'cover' its central body, which now takes the form of a bulb-like mass of flesh and teeth.
-I do kind of like that trailing behind the Duvalia is the remains of its human anatomy -- you could see a ribcage and eyeballs trailing uselessly behind... which is actually its weak point.
-Really should have discarded it, parasite man.
+These are very rare, and quite scary since they have a one-hit-kill move.

 Kipepeo